-Under the final rule, the model forms are moved from appendix C to appendix A. Comment app.
-A-2 would be deleted as unnecessary.
-Minor revisions would be made to other comments in this appendix.
+Under the final rule, the model forms are moved from appendix C to appendix A. Former comment app.
+C-2 is deleted as unnecessary.
+Minor revisions are made to other comments in this appendix.
 For example, comment app.
-A-1 would be revised to indicate that changes to the headings, format, and the content of the segregated disclosures should be minimal.
+A-1, former comment C-1, is revised to indicate that changes to the headings, format, and the content of the segregated disclosures should be minimal.
 Also the definition of a closed-end lease in comment app.
-A-3 would be deleted because a definition has been added in the regulation.
+C-3 is deleted because a definition has been added in the regulation.